-On this Classic Cambodia tour, discover the fantastic journey that goes deep into the Cambodian land: covers the main highlights of the Angkor temples, the capital city of Phnom Penh and the lesser-known town of Battambang.
+On this classic Cambodia tour, you will be able to explore the fascinating journey that goes deep into the Cambodian land.
+You will experience the main highlights of the Angkor temples, see the capital city of Phnom Penh, and discover the lesser-known town of Battambang.

-Start at Siem Reap, you will discover the legendary temples of Angkor and the historical capital of Cambodia in the ancient Khmer empire.
-On this entertaining tour, experience the former glory of artistic ancient temples, marvel at the enigmatic faces of the Bayon temple and immerse yourself in the history of this fascinating country.
+Start in Siem Reap, where you will discover the legendary temples of Angkor and the historical capital of Cambodia in the ancient Khmer empire.
+On this entertaining tour, you’ll experience the former glory of artistic ancient temples, marvel at the enigmatic faces of the Bayon temple, and immerse yourself in the history of this fascinating country.

-Follow the path of the scenic road to the colonial town of Battambang – explore the different lifestyles through the eyes of a local.
+Follow the path of the scenic road to the colonial town of Battambang and explore the different lifestyles through the eyes of a local.

 Then, find out more about Cambodia’s tragic past in the capital, Phnom Penh.
-This exciting tour which you explore with a lot about the turbulent history of the country and the highlight of the trip in Cambodia.
+This is an exciting tour on which you will learn a lot about the turbulent history of the country and is the highlight of the trip to Cambodia.